 The statement is in line with Our Place in the Time, Scotland’s strategy for the historic environment.
 It also reflects the challenges and opportunities set out in the Historic Environment Policy for Scotland.

 We work with the Heritage Lottery Fund and other partners, including local authorities and government agencies, on ‘Landscape Partnership’ and ‘Great Place’ schemes.
 These projects make a huge difference to landscapes and the communities who live and work in them, and to visitors.

 - protect the historic environment and improve access to it

 - support greater diversity

-Historic landscapes are vulnerable to risks from climate change.
-As sea levels rise, temperatures increase and we see more extreme weather, flooding and coastal erosion will increase and vegetation patterns will change.
+Historic landscapes are also vulnerable to risks from climate change.
+As sea levels rise, temperatures increase, and we see more extreme weather, flooding and coastal erosion will increase and vegetation patterns will change.

 Landscape elements that have survived well in the past may be less able to cope with changing weather patterns.
 This could affect vulnerable species and historic remains.